nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.
 * 1b.
 TA provides non-existent lab.
     * 1b1.
-TAB shows error message stating that the lab does not exist.
+TAB shows error message stating that the lab number is invalid.

       Use case ends.
 * 1c.
-TA provides invalid status and grade combination e.g. providing a grade when the updated status is "Unsubmitted".
+TA provides invalid status and grade combination e.g. providing a grade when the updated status is "UNSUBMITTED".
     * 1c1.
 TAB shows error message stating that the given combination is invalid.

       Use case ends.
 * 1d.
 TA provides an invalid grade (e.g. a negative number).
     * 1d1.
-TAB shows error message stating that grade provided is invalid.
+TAB shows error message stating that valid range of the mark.

       Use case ends.

-**Use case UC6: Remove a  lab from the list of labs**
+##### Use case UC6: Remove a lab from the list of labs

 **MSS**
 1. TA requests to remove a lab with a given lab number.